fazliddindev1/My-cpp-projects/README.md

 A banking system where users can create accounts, deposit and withdraw money, and view account details.
 It includes proper error handling and uses classes to represent different entities.

 ### Inventory Management System
-A system to manage the inventory of a store, with features like adding new items, updating stock, and generating sales reports.
+A system to manage a store's inventory, with features like adding new items, updating stock, and generating sales reports.
 Uses file handling to store inventory data.

 ## Advanced Projects